cookie-status/cookie-status-dev/content/chrome/_index.md

 {{% notice warning %}}

 The Chrome browser doesn't currently have mechanisms designed specifically for tracking protection.
+With **Chrome 85** the default referrer policy of `strict-origin-when-cross-origin` will be rolled out, which could be considered Chrome's best default tracking protection to date.

 {{% /notice %}}